-The draft Information Memorandum has already been filed with NSE and BSE and thereafter, this Information memorandum shall also be filed with NSE and BSE.
+A copy of this Draft Information Memorandum has been filed with NSE and BSE and thereafter, a copy of the Information memorandum shall be filed with NSE and BSE.

 Authority for Listing

 The NCLT, through its order dated August 7, 2024 in CP (CAA)-14/ALD/2023 (certified copy of which was received on September 3, 2024), sanctioned the Scheme.
 In accordance with the Scheme, the Equity Shares of our Company issued pursuant to the Scheme shall be listed and admitted to trading on the Stock Exchanges.
 Such admission and listing is not automatic and will be subject to fulfilment of the respective listing criteria of NSE and BSE by our Company and also subject to such other terms and conditions as may be prescribed by the Stock Exchanges at the time of the application made by our Company to the Stock Exchanges for seeking approval for listing.